karlhulme/drouter/README.md

 ## Api Versioning

 The API version is automatically added as a header.
-If `requireApiVersionHeader` is set on the config then it will be marked as required as well.
+If `optionalApiVersionHeader` is set on the config then it will be marked as required as well.

 In time, it should be possible to specify multiple versions of each operation.
 Each previous version should be expressed as a series of changes required to